Adrian-Ng/Adrian-Ng.github.io/_scala/spark/enron1.md

 scala>
 ```
-Note: it's `:quit` to quit the REPL.
+Note: it's `:quit` to quit the REPL. `ctrl-c` works too.
+If you're like me, you'll find yourself inadvertently quitting the REPL when attempting to copy some lines.

 ### VS Code